-With very few exceptions, no. The law professors at American law schools, writing all sorts of long articles full of legal jargon on the supposed "issues" of the American legal system, and even supposedly doing very 'radical' viewpoints, generally stay away from the topic of legal corruption and misconduct.
-Like everybody else in the American legal system, the professors at American law schools are afraid of speaking the truth about American corruption and bribery.
+With very few exceptions, no. Law professors at USA law schools, writing all sorts of long articles full of legal jargon on the supposed issues of the American legal system, and even supposedly doing very 'radical' viewpoints, generally stay away from the topic of legal corruption and misconduct.
+Like everybody else in the USA legal system, professors at USA law schools are afraid of speaking the truth about American corruption and bribery.

-These professors will have various kinds of scholarly excuses - they will tell you that, as professors, they are focusing on "technical" issues in the law, as it is found in the decisions of judges.
+These professors have various kinds of 'scholarly' excuses - they might tell you that, as professors, they are focusing on 'technical' issues in the law, as it is found in the decisions of judges.
 It's nearly always 'not my professional specialty'.
-They will tell you that issues of simple corruption and bribery, are not "intellectually interesting", or that they have no way of investigating such complaints, given that complaints about judges and lawyers are almost all held secret in the files of USA courthouses and Bar ethics review boards.
+They will tell you that issues of simple corruption and bribery, are not 'intellectually interesting', or that they have no way of investigating such complaints, given that complaints about judges and lawyers are held fairly secret in the files of USA courthouses and Bar ethics review boards.
 They will pretend there is nothing 'intellectually interesting' even about lawyers stripped of their right to practice law, right in the home state of the law school where they are teaching.

-But the reality is that most every American law school and university, like most everything else in America, is basically a business trying to raise money and maintain its funding.
-The big money for the universities, aside from tuition fees, comes from donations from the big corporations and the wealthy donors, and from the American government, which is itself a servant of those big corporations.
+But the reality is that most every USA law school and university, like most everything else in America, is basically a business trying to raise money and maintain its funding.
+Big money for the universities, aside from tuition fees, comes from donations from the big corporations and wealthy donors, and grant funding from the American government, which is itself a servant of those big corporations.

-The students of the law schools often graduate to become highly-paid lawyers directly involved in legal corruption.
-Often, the crooked judges themselves teach part-time on the law school faculty.
+Students of law schools often graduate to become highly-paid lawyers directly involved in legal corruption, scamming clients and sabotaging justice.
+Often, crooked judges themselves teach part-time on a law school faculty.
 The law professors are closely connected to the culture of bribery and corruption, even though they won't admit it.
-Many law professors get rich on the side, earning big money by using their prestige as a "law professor" and earning big fees, or bribes to publish 'legal articles' hiding the crimes of courts and their lawyer brothers and sisters.
+Many law professors get rich on the side, earning big money by using their prestige as a 'law professor' and earning big fees, or bribes to publish 'legal articles' hiding the crimes of courts and their lawyer brothers and sisters.
 Law professors outright sell their names, and the names of their universities, to be used for criminal projects by crooked lawyers and judges, and also to aid in lies being spread by intelligence agencies.

 Yes, law professors will sometimes be chasing after publicity on some big case that is already in the news.
 Lawyers and law professors love to be involved in big famous cases, and have some brief moments of fame in the media.

-So, for a legal system victim, it's the same game all over again.
-The law professors are usually another dead end, another brick wall, as you look for help to fight American legal or judicial corruption.
+So, for a legal system victim, it's the same kind of response all over again.
+Seeking help from law professors, is usually another dead end, another brick wall, as you look for help to fight USA legal and judicial corruption.

 Click here to go back to the FAQ table of contents.